Universality for critical KCM: infinite number of stable directions: Models and background

 \subsection{Result}

-In this paper we study critical KCM with an infinite number of stable directions or, equivalently, with a non-trivial interval of stable directions. \begin{thm} Let $\cU$ be a critical update family with an infinite number of stable directions.
+In this paper we study critical KCM with an infinite number of stable directions or, equivalently, with a non-trivial interval of stable directions.
+Recall that $\bbE$ denotes the expectation with respect to the stationary KCM process. \begin{thm} Let $\cU$ be a critical update family with an infinite number of stable directions.
 Then there exists a sufficiently large constant $C>0$ such that

-as $q\to0$ and the same asymptotics holds for $T_{\mathrm{rel}}$. \end{thm} This theorem combined with the upper bound of Martinelli, Morris and the last author~\cite[Theorem~2(a)]{Martinelli18}, determines the critical exponent of these models to be $2\alpha$ in the sense of Corollary~\ref{cor:univ} below.
-We thus complete the proof of universality and Conjecture~3(a) of~\cite{Martinelli18} for these models\footnote{The conjecture involuntarily asks for a positive power of $\log q$, which we do not expect to be systematically present (see Conjecture~\ref{conj:logs}).}. \begin{cor} Let $\cU$ be a critical update family with an infinite number of stable directions.
+as $q\to0$ and the same asymptotics holds for $T_{\mathrm{rel}}$. \end{thm} This theorem combined with the upper bound of Martinelli, Morris and the last author~\cite[Theorem~2(a)]{Martinelli19b}, determines the critical exponent of these models to be $2\alpha$ in the sense of Corollary~\ref{cor:univ} below.
+We thus complete the proof of universality and Conjecture~3(a) of~\cite{Martinelli19b} for these models\footnote{The conjecture involuntarily asks for a positive power of $\log q$, which we do not expect to be systematically present (see Conjecture~\ref{conj:logs}).}. \begin{cor} Let $\cU$ be a critical update family with an infinite number of stable directions.
 Then

 as $q\to0$ and the same holds for $\trel$. \end{cor}